Connecticut Pain Consortium

 - Raising awareness about the many facets of pain, its management, and the many possible related ramifications, such as opioid addiction

 - Developing a curriculum around pain research and management for health care providers

-The consortium will be led by Professor Dr. Reinhard Laubenbacher, a joint faculty member at UConn Health and The Jackson Laboratory, who also serves as Director of the Center for Quantitative Medicine at UConn Health.
+The consortium is led by Dr. Reinhard Laubenbacher, a joint faculty member at UConn Health and The Jackson Laboratory, who also serves as Director of the Center for Quantitative Medicine at UConn Health.